mnlipp/jgrapes/README.md

 [JGrapes Web Console](https://github.com/mnlipp/jgrapes-webconsole)
 project.

-The JGrapes OSGi components (that depend on the OSGi framework and provide JGrapes based OSGi services) can also be found in a [repository of their own](https://github.com/mnlipp/jgrapes-osgi).
+Some extra JGrapes components (that depend on the OSGi framework and provide JGrapes based OSGi services) are maintained in a [repository of their own](https://github.com/mnlipp/jgrapes-osgi).

 See the [project's home page](https://mnlipp.github.io/jgrapes/) for a